 As any artist who ever figured out how to draw lips, hair/fur, eyes, hands, or a landscape that looks 3-dimensional instead of flat can attest, there is real struggle and work involved in learning to make art.

 “Now I feel like I can’t post anything online in fear of breaking the law.”

 Drinking is legal; drunk driving is not.
-Police are not killjoys for arresting people driving while intoxicated, and neither are artist’s killjoys for protecting their copyrighted work and source of income.
+Police are not killjoys for arresting people driving while intoxicated.
+Neither are artist’s killjoys for protecting their copyrighted work and source of income.

 You can buy coloring books (they truly are everywhere now – bookstores, supermarkets, dollar store, you name it), or download coloring sheets from the artist’s online store.
-If you’re on a tight budget, look at the artist’s page for free samples, or ask your friends and family for coloring books as gifts.
+If you’re on a tight budget, look at the artist’s page for free samples.
+Or ask your friends and family for coloring books as gifts.

-I am addressing copyright because I have seen several coloring book artists leave the field or become discouraged because of art theft.
+I am addressing copyright, because I have seen several coloring book artists leave the field.
+Or they’ve become discouraged, because of art theft.
 If you believe artists are killjoys for talking about copyright, then I imagine that if someone steals your wallet you would not call the police so you don’t ruin that person’s fun.

-Artists enjoy sending takedown notices about as much as you’d enjoy filling out a police report after someone stole your property.
+Artists enjoy sending take down notices about as much as you’d enjoy filling out a police report after someone stole your property.
 I’ve seen several artist friends find out their work has been stolen and have seen their reaction: shock, grief, frustration, anger, helplessness.
 Many hours are used up dealing with the incident and some are not able to draw for days or weeks after.

 Keep coloring enjoyable for yourself (guilt free!) and for the artists so we can work together to do what we love: color and relax!